tanoconsulting/euts/README.md

 all required dependencies.

-The target users are developers of bundles for eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS, or on a combination of versions.
+The target users are developers of bundles for eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS and database, or on a combination of versions.

 Features:

 * allows to run your bundle's tests on any version of eZPublish-Community, eZPlatform 1 and eZPlatform 2
 * allows to run your bundle's tests on multiple versions of eZPlatform/eZPublish from a single source directory